ds-tutorials/grav/pages/03.mini-tutorials/chapter.md

 - Modular Pages
   - creating a modular page to replace the home page
+- Markdown
+  - Best Practices
+  - Carousels and other fancy things
+  - Embedding things
 - Themes
   - choosing themes
   - skeletons